-Overall, the evolution of maritime and inland transport policies has traditionally not been well-integrated, although there are signs that this is now improving.
+Overall, the evolution of maritime and inland transport policies has traditionally not been wellintegrated, although there are signs that this is now improving.
 An example can be seen with the evolution of the TEN-T programme.
 This was adopted by the EU in 1996, with the aim of removing obstacles to the implementation of the Single European Market through the creation of modern and efficient strategic transport infrastructure across the continent.
-Progress has generally been slow, leading the EU to review the initiative and focusing much more clearly on transnational projects.
+Progress has generally been slow, leading the EU to review the initiative and focus much more clearly on transnational projects.
 A revised set of 30 transnational corridors was identified in 2004 (European Commission, 2005), a number of which relate very directly to port connections while others are likely to have a more limited impact.
 Those projects most closely related to ports and their hinterlands include the new Betuwe line connecting Rotterdam and the German border, the UK/Ireland/Benelux road axis providing landbridges between ferry ports, the rail axis from Algeciras to France, and the Rhine/Meuse - Main - Danube inland waterway axis.
 Specifically considering ports, almost 300 are included in the TEN-T programme, but there has been little prioritisation so far.
 To promote short-sea shipping, the Motorways of the Sea initiative was adopted as part of the TEN-T programme in 2004, with four main aims (European Commission, 2006b):

-- to encourage more efficient, cost-effective freight transport that is less polluting - to alleviate road congestion on Europe's strategic road network - to improve the connectivity of peripheral regions, enhancing cohesion across Europe - to help to promote economic growth in a more sustainable manner
+- to encourage more efficient, cost-effective freight transport that is less polluting; - to alleviate road congestion on Europe's strategic road network; - to improve the connectivity of peripheral regions, enhancing cohesion across Europe; - to help to promote economic growth in a more sustainable manner.

 In addition to the TEN-T budget, projects may be eligible for funding from Cohesion and Structural Funds.
 The EU intends to have a network of Motorways of the Sea projects in operation by 2010, though progress to date has been limited.
-Consultation is taking place in early-2009 as to how the TEN-T programme can better meet the EU's economic and environmental objectives, with the Green Paper (European Commission, 2009) identifying the interconnection of modes for flows such as those to/from port hinterlands as being important considerations.
-Concurrently, the EU is also working on extending a number of the axes to neighbouring countries, most of whom are members of UNECE.
+Consultation is taking place in early 2009 as to how the TEN-T programme can better meet the EU's economic and environmental objectives, with the policy review Green Paper (European Commission, 2009) identifying the interconnection of modes for flows such as those to/from port hinterlands as being important considerations.
+It was stated in the review that to enable efficient supply chain operations requires appropriate infrastructure provision, particularly in terms of intermodal terminals, rail, sea and river port capacity (including land access to seaports), parking areas for commercial vehicles and ITS to integrate infrastructure components and as a means of tracking and tracing cargo.